harvard-lts/digital-collections-explorer/README.md

 ## Overview

-This project builds upon the research presented in ["Integrating Visual and Textual Inputs for Searching Large-Scale Map Collections with CLIP"](https://arxiv.org/abs/2410.01190) by Mahowald and Lee.
+This project builds upon the research presented in [Integrating Visual and Textual Inputs for Searching Large-Scale Map Collections with CLIP](https://arxiv.org/abs/2410.01190) by Mahowald and Lee.
 Their work demonstrates the potential for interactively searching large-scale map collections using:
 - Natural language inputs (e.g., "maps with sea monsters")
 - Visual inputs (reverse image search)
 - Multimodal inputs (e.g., an example map + "more grayscale")